DataDog/documentation/content/integrations/aws.md

 ### Configure CloudWatch
 {: #cloudwatch}

-The recommended way to configure Cloudwatch in Datadog is to create a new user via the [IAM Console][1] and grant that user (or group of users) a set of permissions.
+The recommended way to configure the AWS integration is to grant a set of permissions to a role and allow Datadog to [assume this role as a third party][8].
+An alternative way is to create a new user via the [IAM Console][1] and grant that user a set of permissions.

+#### Step 1: create a policy with the appropriate permissions

+The first step is to create a policy via the [IAM Console][1] (`DatadogAWSIntegrationPolicy` for instance) and grant it a set of permissions.

-At the very least, you need to grant **Amazon EC2, Cloudwatch *read-only* access**.
+At the very least, Datadog needs **Amazon EC2, Cloudwatch *read-only* access**.

 These can be set via policy templates in the console or using Amazon's API.